Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 Feeling numb or emotionally flat — Moving through life on autopilot, as if the feelings have gone quiet.

-Exhaustion that doesn’t lift — Waking up tired, no matter how much you sleep.
+Exhaustion that doesn’t ease — Waking up tired, no matter how much you sleep.

 Withdrawing from others — Pulling away from family, friends, or community gatherings.